machinat/sociably/website/docs/dialog-script.md

 ### Use Containers

-The keywords can accept an asyncronized [service container](dependency-injection.md#service-container) for the function props.
+The keywords can accept an asynchronized [service container](dependency-injection.md#service-container) for the function props.
 For example: